 Allegedly, if you get close enough to the school, you can see a pair of floating, glowing eyes.
-Some say that if you stare at them long enough, you can begin to see the outline of the winged man they belong to, who may have been a construction worker who died on site.
+Some say that if you stare at them long enough, you may be able to discern the outline of what looks like a man.
+Not just any man, though: a humanoid shape with wings.

 On January 14, 1899, the largest maritime disaster in the history of Tacoma, WA, occurred when the chains to the ballast logs of the Andelana broke during a late-night squall.